Crunchy Heartland Salad with corn and edamame began as a family trek to Lake of the Ozarks!

 - 1. You can make this salad in advance, just don’t add the toasted ramen noodles until 30 minutes before serving.

 - 2. Alternate method #1: Use the same amount of vegetable oil, corn, edamame, and sunflower seeds.
-Add ½ red onion, finely diced, 1 tablespoon white vinegar, chicken or vegetable flavored ramen noodle soup mix.
+Add ½ red onion, finely diced, 1 tablespoon white vinegar, chicken or vegetable flavored ramen noodle soup mix (can be gluten free).
 Proceed as directed above.